 (B) Stakeholder partnerships

 (1) The school district or school through its board of education, superintendent, and staff shall work with key stakeholders, including, but not limited to, the following:

-(a) Parents, in part through the adoption of a policy on parental involvement in the schools, as provided by section 3313.472 of the Revised Code;
+(a) Parents, in part through the adoption of a policy on parental involvement in the schools;

 (e) Other schools, social services, and organizations that impact educational programs for students.